-Critical illness insurance pays a benefit if you get a specific diagnosis – typically cancer, heart attack, A disability insurance policy pays a benefit only if your medical condition knocks you out of your livelihood.
+Critical illness insurance pays a benefit if you get a specific diagnosis – typically cancer, heart attack, A physician disability insurance policy pays a benefit only if your medical condition knocks you out of your livelihood.
 It’s therefore possible, for you to get a type of cancer that does not knock you out of the work force long enough to qualify for a standard disability insurance policy.

 But you may have some significant short-term disruption to your ability to earn an income, and some substantial out-of-pocket expenses as a result of your condition.
 A critical illness policy will quickly provide an immediate cash benefit to allow you to cover these expenses.

-And in the event of a disabling medical event that does impact your ability to work, you may well qualify for both benefits – a monthly income from your disability policy and a lump sum payout from your critical illness policy.
+And in the event of a disabling medical event that does impact your ability to work, you may well qualify for both benefits – a monthly income from your physician disability policy and a lump sum payout from your critical illness policy.
 This lump sum payment may make it easier for you to adjust to your new medical reality.
 For example, many beneficiaries use the lump sum to pay for things like these: